eliitzh17/GitHubScrape/README.md

 # GitHubScrape
-This repos scrape little bit information from 'selenium' key word search.
+This repo scrape little bit information from 'selenium' key word search.

 To run this appliction you need to install docker: https://www.docker.com/